Books-space/bot/README.md

 Of course, bookmarket backend application running is needed.

-If all of these is done you can you telegram bot.
+If all of these is done, you can run your telegram bot.